DataThings/datathings.github.io/start/indexing.md

     for (Node room : rooms) {
         System.out.println(room);
     }
-},"name","kitchen"); //here we ask to filter only the node with name = kitchen.
+},"name","kitchen"); //here we ask to filter only the node with the name = kitchen.
 ```